 In the present case, the extensive search conducted by the police officers exceeded the allowable limits of warrantless searches.
 They had no probable cause to believe that both accused violated any law except for the tip they received.
-They did not observe any peculiar activity from both accused that their suspicion or verify the tip.
+They did not observe any peculiar activity from both accused that may either arouse their suspicion or verify the tip.